Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Splitting-based randomized dynamical low-rank approximations

 and

 where $t\in[t_{0},T]$.
-The principal advantage of this splitting strategy stems from its ability to precisely decouple stiffness dynamics: the stiff component is entirely encapsulated within the first subproblem \cref{eq2.2}, whereas the second subproblem \cref{eq2.3} is a nonstiff ordinary differential equation.
-This separation achieves dual computational benefits: (i) it expands the admissible choices of numerical integrators for the nonstiff subsystem, and (ii) enables systematic derivation of splitting schemes with arbitrary convergence orders by reconfiguring the operator composition in \cref{eq2.1}.
-This is illustrated by the Lie-Trotter (first-order) and Strang (second-order) splitting frameworks.
+The principal advantage of this splitting strategy stems from its ability to precisely decouple stiffness dynamics: the stiff component is entirely encapsulated within the first subproblem \eqref{eq2.1}, whereas the second subproblem \eqref{eq2.2} is a nonstiff ODE.
+This separation achieves dual computational benefits: (i) it expands the admissible choices of numerical integrators for the nonstiff subsystem, and (ii) enables systematic derivation of splitting schemes with arbitrary convergence orders by reconfiguring the operator composition in \eqref{eq1.1}.